jnozzi/cocoadev.com/SiteContent/General/HowToWriteAWizardDialog.markdown

 ----

 I'm working on a framework that will assist developers in creating these wizards, aka assistants.
 It will most likely end up being a standalone application that will load and run wizard modules created by developers.
-Until then, you can make a window with an [[NSTabView]] that you set to display without tabs.
+Until then, you can make a window with an General/NSTabView that you set to display without tabs.
 You then make each "page", and add Back, Next, and Finish buttons which connect their actions to an object you make to handle that stuff.

 ----